-Docker Trusted Registry (DTR) is a containerized application that runs on a swarm managed by Docker Universal Control Plane (UCP).
+Docker Trusted Registry (DTR) is a containerized application that runs on a swarm managed by the Universal Control Plane (UCP).
 It can be installed on-premises or on a cloud infrastructure.

 Step 1.
 Validate the system requirements

-The first step in installing DTR, is ensuring your infrastructure has all the requirements DTR needs to run.
+Before installing DTR, make sure your infrastructure meets the system requirements that DTR needs to run.

 Step 2.
 Install UCP

 DTR requires Docker Universal Control Panel (UCP) to run.
 If UCP is not yet installed, refer to install UCP for production.

 - When upgrading, upgrade UCP before DTR for each major version.
 For example, if you are upgrading four major versions, upgrade one major version at a time, first UCP, then DTR, and then repeat for the remaining three versions.

 - UCP upgraded to the most recent version before an initial install of DTR.

 - Docker Engine should be updated to the most recent version before installing or updating UCP.